 4. Have a Schedule!

 Be careful not to forget to upload episodes of your podcast regularly.
-It is recommended, however, to have a schedule in the beginning so that the audience knows what they should expect from you on a daily or weekly basis.
+It is recommended, however, to have a schedule and a podcast outline in the beginning so that the audience knows what they should expect from you on a daily or weekly basis.

 Once you've found a good rhythm, try to stick with it – but feel free to experiment with different content types too.
 The most important thing is that people keep listening to your podcasts!
 Having a schedule is great, so you can keep your audience interested.